Do you know the reasons why you shouldn't do resource planning in Excel? Turns out you're making your job way harder than it needs to be.

 We know that avoiding this kind of operational improvement work is a false economy, but even so – if you're having to remove work from people's plates in order to create space for digital transformation projects, you're going to need to find additional resource.
 And that just might not be achievable at the moment.

-For some teams, Microsoft Excel will really be enough for their resource management.
-Usually this is the case if the team isn't too big, or if there aren't too many clients to consider, or if the organization rarely takes on multiple projects at once.
+For small teams with stable work and minimal overlap, Microsoft Excel will be enough for their resource management.
+Usually, this is the case if the team isn't too big, or if there aren't too many clients to consider, or if the organization rarely takes on multiple projects at once.

 As we've established, resource planning really isn't the right use-case for Microsoft Excel.
 Moving to a dedicated resource planning software is going to make a lot more sense, especially if your organization is growing.

-So, with this scenario, not only have you eliminated fussing around with spreadsheets - you've also cut down on the emails and messages you would need to send, too.
+So, with this scenario, not only have you eliminated fussing around with spreadsheets, but you've also cut down on the emails and messages you would need to send, too.

 However, finding the best resource planning tool for your organization is going to take some time, and a bit of shopping around.
 To prepare for this process, you're going to need to compile a list of features that your ideal solution must have, as well as any "nice to haves" that you might appreciate (perhaps pre-made resource reports?).